dabl/dabl/doc/quick_start.rst

 but in larger datasets this might be a bit tricky.
 For example we can see that there are several dirty columns with "?" in it.
-This is probably a marker for a missing value and we could go back and fix our parsing of the CSV, but let's try an continue with what dabl is doing automatically for now.
+This is probably a marker for a missing value and we could go back and fix our parsing of the CSV, but let's try and continue with what dabl is doing automatically for now.
 In dabl, we can also get a best guess of the column types in a convenient format: